 “I dropped him a message and, within hours, got the green light from him to proceed with the purchase.
 It was the biggest deal we won that month!”

-Key takeaway: Keep tabs on your prospects.
+Key takeaway: Keep tabs on your sales prospects.
 Take action when something noteworthy happens within a target organization, whether that be new hires, funding or acquisitions.

 Looking to generate more of your own quality leads so you can close more deals?
 Read the series on lead generation we created in partnership with Leadfeeder.